NHSDigital/patient-switching-adaptors-mapping-documentation/patient/README.md

 ## JSON FHIR > XML HL7

-Patient is mapped to an entry.
+A Patient resource is mapped from a HL7 Patient.

 | Mapped to (JSON FHIR Immunization field)        | Mapped from (XML HL7 / other source)                                                              |
 |-------------------------------------------------|---------------------------------------------------------------------------------------------------|